tg44/drone-kubernetes/README.md

-When using TLS Verification, ensure Server Certificate used by kubernetes API server is signed for SERVER url ( could be a reason for failures if using aliases of kubernetes cluster )
+When using TLS Verification, ensure Server Certificate used by kubernetes API server is signed for SERVER url ( could be a reason for failures if using aliases of kubernetes cluster ) If you have valid ssl, you can use the `kubernetes_skip_insecure: true` flag too.

 ## How to get token
 1. After deployment inspect you pod for name of (k8s) secret with **token** and **ca.crt**